-Indepen-dance provided 3 x weekly creative movement and dance sessions over 43 weeks for adults with learning disabilities in Glasgow.
-This offered participants the opportunity to take part in a dance activity and to develop friendships while giving their carers a regular.
+Indepen-dance provided 3 x weekly creative movement and dance sessions over 43 weeks for 45 adults with learning disabilities in Glasgow and 1 x 6 day dance residency for 25 disabled adults.

 Both activities offered the participants an opportunity to develop new skills and friendship.

 Sis-Bro is a project for young carers who have siblings with additional and complex support needs such as autism, sensory impairment’s, learning difficulties and physical disabilities.

 We supported 7-14 year old young carers to have time outside of their caring role.